hotkit/fost-beanbag/README.markdown

         "amount": 3
     }

+#### Created : Set the current time if it's not already set ####

+Sets the current time at the requested position, but only if there is nothing at that location already.

+    {
+        "!": "op:created",
+        "path": ["path", "to", "created", "timestamp"]
+    }

 #### Now : Set current time ####

 The current time is placed into the requested position in ISO format.